EvaResto Premium -'65 Early Front Air Kit install Guide

 Air sleeve clearance only needs to be fully checked once, and will ensure a proper lifetime for your kit!

 Now let the suspension fully down again, ensuring everything is clear of the body and there are no hang-ups or clearance issues.

 Re-fit the fuel tank.
-If the tank isn't allowed to sit flat, and is hanging up on one of the track rods, it must be raised to accommodate for this.
+If the tank isn't allowed to sit flat, and is hanging up on one of the track rods when the car is fully dropped, it must be raised to accommodate for this.
 Only some cars require a fuel tank lift, most don't.

 If a raise is needed - most people knock up a simple square timber frame and extended bolts for this, allowing for around a 1" raise.
 We do offer a bolt-in raise frame option though for those wanting to keep things looking super tidy.

 Refit the tank and fuel lines, ensuring the fuel line will not come into contact with any suspension parts under any circumstances.